AashaiAvadhani1/Karna2.0/README.md

 #### RAG pipeline using LangChain, Gemini pro, Faiss, Mistral, Anthropic
-This is Karna, the first every automated Privacy Risk Assessment Tool that reads code and understands privacy risks to your company.
+This is Karna, the first ever automated Privacy Risk Assessment Tool that reads code and understands privacy risks to your company.

 #### Local Installation